 Mexico - eCommerceMexico - eCommerce

-According to the Mexican Internet Association’s latest available data, the Mexican eCommerce market had a value of USD 17.6 billion in 2016 and grew at an annual rate of 28.3 percent.
-The market will continue growing because of improvements in connectivity, enhanced financial inclusion, more streamlined logistics, and increased digital literacy.
+According to the Mexican Internet Association’s latest available data, the Mexican eCommerce market had a value of USD 21 billion in 2017 and grew at an annual rate of 20 percent.
+The market is expected to continue growing because of improvements in connectivity, enhanced financial inclusion, more streamlined logistics, and increased digital literacy.
 Multichannel brick-and-mortar (brick-and-click) retailers have reportedly seen their online sales grow to account for 25 percent of overall sales.
-In 2017, there were 79 million internet users, representing 67 percent of the population over the age of six.
-Surveys conducted by the Mexican Internet Association in 2018 indicate that 75 percent of internet users report engaging in eCommerce within the previous three months.
+In 2018, there were 82 million internet users, representing 71 percent of the population over the age of six.
+Surveys conducted by the Mexican Internet Association in 2018 indicate that 60 percent of internet users report engaging in eCommerce within the previous three months.

-Apparel and accessories lead the categories of reported online purchases, followed by digital downloads, event tickets, and travel.
-PayPal, debit cards, and personal credit cards are the preferred methods of payment.
+Current eCommerce Market TrendsTransportation services lead the categories of reported online purchases, followed by digital downloads, event tickets, travel, and apparel.
+Debit cards, and personal credit cards are the preferred methods of payment.
 However, due to a low rate of financial inclusion, many online retailers offer payment alternatives such as cash payments at convenience stores.
-The top incentives for online shoppers are secure payment options, free shipping, interest-free monthly payment plans, and a guaranteed return policy.
+The top incentives for online shoppers are secure payment options, free shipping, and a guaranteed return policy.
 There is a growing trend towards purchasing through mobile devices.
 The Mexican Central Bank (Banxico) mandated all financial institutions with over 3,000 clients to provide commission-free payments via quick response (QR) code on their mobile applications starting September 30, 2019.

 Major Online Buying Holidays